10maurycy10/10maurycy10.github.io/content/projects/bad_thermal/index.md

 ![Heater feedback](nloop.png)

+Just about any opamp will do, as long as it can suppy 5 mA of current, which nearly all can.
+If yours has an offset null adjustment, you could use it for the bias adjustment in place a potentiometer on the diode bridge.

 I glued to the sensor diode (D1) to the heater, but taping them together works fine.
 The assembly should not be touching the circuit board to keep heat from escaping before it can be measured.
 Watch out for the photoelectric effect, the diodes need to be shielded from light if they are in a glass package (like the 1N4148).